-- Two years (generally) of coursework, including a full-year Core course.
+- Two years (generally) of coursework, including a year-long Core course

-- Concentration in one academic discipline (decision sciences, economics, ethics, evaluative science and statistics, management, or political analysis) and specialization at the dissertation stage in one policy area (global health, healthcare services, mental health, or public health).
+- Concentration in one academic discipline (decision sciences, economics, ethics, management, methods for policy research, or political analysis) and specialization at the dissertation stage in one policy area (global health, healthcare services, mental health, or public health)

-- Three one-term courses, chosen from three concentrations outside a student's field of concentration.
-The statistics requirement (noted below) may be used to satisfy one of the three requirements, except for students concentrating in evaluative science and statistics.
+- Three one-term courses, chosen from three concentrations outside a student’s field of concentration.
+The statistics requirement (noted below) may be used to satisfy one of the three requirements, except for students concentrating in methods for policy research

-- Written general and concentration examinations following two years of coursework; the general examination also contains an oral component.
+- Written general and concentration examinations following the two years of coursework; the general examination contains an oral component

 - A dissertation based on original research and a dissertation defense

 Note: If a grade of B- or better is not obtained in a course offering a letter-grade option, the student will not receive program credit for that course.

 PhD students in Health Policy choose a concentration and meet specific curriculum requirements in one of six disciplines: